eleda77/eleda77.github.io/docs/vocab_list.md

 ### Y  {#header-title-25}
 **yaff** - to bark, yelp, yap

+**yean** - (of a sheep or goat) give birth to (a lamb or kid)

 ### Z  {#header-title-26}
 **zatch** - the stomach ("Worse.
 I shall have to rip him from his guggle to his zatch" *~The Thirteen Clocks* by James Thurber)

 **zeugma** - a figure of speech in which a word applies to two others in different senses (e.g. John and his driving licence expired last week)

+**zoetrope** - a 19th-century optical toy consisting of a cylinder with a series of pictures on the inner surface that, when viewed through slits with the cylinder rotating, give an impression of continuous motion